JLCarveth/blog/README.md

 **TODO:**
+- Replace bad process.env usage, I was dumb and tried to use it to pass data between middlewares instead of using req like a normal person.
 - Force accounts to be verified before any actions can be performed (verify via email code).
 - ~~Implement an IP blocking functionality, with routes to add/remove IPs.~~ (Needs Testing...)
 - Functions to remove accounts (for administrators).